influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/where.md

 title: WHERE clause
 list_title: WHERE clause
 description: >
-    Use the `WHERE` clause to filter results based on fields, tags, and/or timestamps.
+  Use the `WHERE` clause to filter results based on fields, tags, or timestamps.
 menu:
   influxdb_cloud_iox:
     name: WHERE clause